 One of the most important parts of building your websites, is making sure they load fast.
 It’s not a surprise – these days web page loading speed is an important factor for search engine rankings.
 There are many ways to speed up WordPress websites, for example, using a caching plugin like WP Super Cache, optimizing images or using a Content Delivery Network (CDN).
 The best results can be achieved using all these methods in conjunction.

-In this tutorial, you will learn to setup CloudFlare for your WordPress website and configure WordPress CloudFlare plugin.
+In this tutorial, you will learn to setup CloudFlare for your WordPress website hosted on Hostinger WordPress hosting and configure WordPress CloudFlare plugin.